Ardley Wood Quarry

 Scrub, woodland and rough grassland make up the diverse array of habitats.
 Several seasonal ponds (which dry out in summer) provide breeding places for frogs and great crested newts.
 Enjoy the first signs of spring with cowslips, primroses, blue bugle flowers and a carpet of violets.
 In summer, look out for the common spotted-orchid and bee orchid, and later the purple flowers of the autumn gentian are usually seen on the quarry floor.

 This warm, sheltered site is good for butterflies, which are not deterred by the occasional passing train.
-There are good colonies of grizzled skipper, dingy skipper and green hairstreak butterflies, especially near the quarry floor.
+You might be able to catch sight of grizzled skipper, dingy skipper and green hairstreak butterflies, especially near the quarry floor.
 Marbled white butterflies can be spotted in the taller grassy areas.

 Wonders of the woods